snijderlab/stitch/BatchFiles.md

 ##### Runname (s)

 The name of the run, to keep it organized.
 This name can consist of any characters except newlines.
+If the name is not provided it will default to the name of the batchfile without the extension, eg `basic` if the filename is `basic.txt`.

 _Examples_
 ```